vgomeniuk-games/BattleCity/README.md

 ![Sample](https://github.com/vgomeniuk-games/BattleCity/blob/master/BattleCity.gif)

-Game was developed using free UE Marketplace and Unity Asset Store assets.
+Game was developed using free UE Marketplace and Unity Asset Store assets as well as assets found on the web.

 ## TODO List:
 - Aim when no solution found;